 I recently met with Glenn Harvey, VP of Global Training and Development at Stream Global Services, a Minneapolis-based business process outsourcing (BPO) company, and we got on the topic of training a new generation of workers.
 At a former employer, Glenn had designed and implemented a new learning program for newly hired customer service representatives, most of whom are millenials.
 It emphasized practice, mentorship, and peer-to-peer communication over formalized classroom instruction.
 The program was much less expensive to deliver and reduced time to proficiency by weeks because it took advantage of how most people prefer to learn, using tools and technologies that millenials use on an everyday basis (mobile phones, wikis, forums, etc.).

 Companies must use examples like this as inspiration for change within their own walls.
 Otherwise, as Macy warns, “you will find that you came in too late and the road to transformation is too steep.
 Seriously, there is no ROI in playing catch-up.”
-Although we may be in a weak labor market with high unemployment, organizations still must fight for the same top talent.
+Organizations still must fight for the same top talent.
 And recent history suggests that high-demand candidates tend to seek forward-thinking employers that make an effort to entice employees, not only to join their company but to stay once they’re there (see Google and Facebook).

 Some people argue that millenials know how to learn and work in a formal structure and shouldn’t be treated any differently.
 Most millenials in corporate America have been to high school and/or college and are used to a lecturer turning on the information fire hose.
 However, I think this misses the point.
 The question is not, “what are employees used to?” but “what will improve performance?”
 Furthermore, I would argue that higher education is leaps and bounds ahead of most workplaces when it comes to integrating social technologies into the learning experience.